fse-main-307/plumber/README.md

 the other repositories owned by this user, without compromising double-blind (we hope!).
 The repositories are:
 * plumber (this one!): the tool itself, its test suite, and our experimental machinery
-* checker-framework: a hard fork of the Checker Framework, fixed at the commit on their master branch that we used for our experiments.
+* checker-framework: a fork of the Checker Framework, fixed at the commit on their master branch that we used for our experiments.
 We didn't make any modifications to this; you could diff it against github.com/typetools/checker-framework/ at commit id 12fb7e65015015bbba541bf0cfee6270d4d25913, but we included it here so these repos are self-contained